MichaelJahns/codeChallenges/java/src/main/java/dataStructures/README.md

 | `getHead()`                             | returns the Node that is at the head of a Linked List                                                                                | O(1)  | O(1) |
 | `find(int target) `                     | returns the Node with value of target                                                                                                | O(1)  | O(n) |

+### Stack

+A stack will add/remove Nodes to/from the head.
+This can be rephrased saying it follows a LIFO and FILO concept.
+The first Node added to the stack will be the last to be resolved, and the last
+Node added to the stack will be the first resolved.
+A real world example of this would be the call stack in our IDE's.

 | Stack Methods                           | Functionality                                                                                                                        | Space | Time |
 |-----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|-------|------|
 | `peek()`                                | returns the Node at the stacks head                                                                                                  | O(1)  | O(1) |